DataDog/integrations-core/terraform/README.md

 ## Overview

-The Datadog Terraform Provider allows you to interact with the Datadog API through terraform configuration.
-You can manage your Datadog resources such as Dashboards, Monitors, Logs Configuration, etc.
+The Datadog Terraform provider allows you to interact with the Datadog API through a Terraform configuration.
+You can manage your Datadog resources, such as Dashboards, Monitors, Logs Configuration, etc., with this configuration.

 ## Setup

 ### Installation

-The datadog terraform provider is available through the [Terraform Registry][1].
+The Datadog Terraform provider is available through the [Terraform Registry][1].

 ### Configuration

 1. [Install Terraform][2]
-2. Create a directory that will contain the terraform configuration files, for example: `terraform_config`
+2. Create a directory to contain the Terraform configuration files, for example: `terraform_config`
 3. Create a `main.tf` file in `terraform_config` with the following content:
 ```
 terraform {